openforcefield/openff-evaluator/docs/workflows/workflows.rst

       main observable calculated by the workflow.
     - |gradients_sources|: A list of references to the protocol outputs which correspond to the gradients of the main observable with respect to a set of force field parameters.
-    - |outputs_to_store|: A list of :doc:`data classes <dataclasses>` whose values will be populated from protocol outputs.
+    - |outputs_to_store|: A list of :doc:`data classes <../storage/dataclasses>` whose values will be populated from protocol outputs.
     - |protocol_replicators|: A set of :doc:`replicators <replicators>` which are used to flag parts of a workflow which should be replicated.

 Each of these attributes will control whether the |result_value|, |result_gradients| and |result_data_to_store|
 attributes of the |workflow_result| results object will be populated respectively when executing a workflow.